 - Poor battery maintenance, such as replacement with alternate brands or battery types that have differing charging characteristics

 - Incorrect installation of the door seal, resulting in a loss of positive internal pressure.

 - Poorly maintained air filter system, including incorrect replacement of parts and dirty filter elements.

 The DMP Safety Bulletin dictates that sites should ensure repair, replacement or maintenance work is undertaken by a competent person(s) following the OEM’s specifications.

 MineARC Systems consider personnel who have undertaken its service training program and are fully certified by a qualified MineARC Representative, competent in refuge chamber maintenance.

-MineARC offers a Service School free of charge to clients, delivered virtually, at MineARC Training Centres, or on-site training for larger groups.
+MineARC offers a Service School free of charge to clients, delivered virtually at MineARC Training Centres, or on-site training for larger groups.
 Once completed, personnel receive a unique Certification ID number.
-Recording the ID on every refuge chamber at service completion helps inspectors and site quickly identify the technician.
+Recording the ID on every refuge chamber at service completion helps inspectors and sites quickly identify the technician.